jbcodeforce/ML-studies/docs/ml/generative-ai.md

 The largest pre-trained model in 2019 (BERT) was 330M parameters while the state-of-the-art LLM in 2022 is 540B parameters.

 A transformer-based model has an encoder component that converts the input text into embeddings (mathematical representations), and a decoder component that consumes these embeddings to emit some output text.
 Transformers process the entire input all at once during the learning cycle, and therefore can be parallelized.

+The process is text -> tokens (may be less than a word, and on average a 5 chars) -> vector.
+Vectors of similar word are close in the multi-dimensional space.
+A vector, in NLP, has a lot of dimensions, representing its characteristics in the world of meaning.
+The best tokenization method for a given dataset and task is not always clear, and different methods have their own strengths and weaknesses.
+Subword tokenization combines the benefits of character and word tokenization by breaking down rare words into smaller units while keeping frequent words as unique entities.

+**Corpus** = a collection of texts, and a vocabulary is the set of unique tokens found within the corpus.
+Corpus needs to be large and qith high quality data.

 Three types of transformer: